kkasravi/mywebsite/README.md

 mywebsite
 =========

-Web site that shows how to use gh-pages
+Web site that shows how to use gh-pages and is published at [http://kkasravi.github.io/mywebsite]( http://kkasravi.github.io/mywebsite).

 1. Click on Settings
 2. Click on Automatic Page Generator